muximus3/Auto-Eval/README.md

 #### Shared arguments
 `--config_file` string <span style="color:orange">Required</span> <br>A local configuration file containing API key information.

-`--template_path` string <span style="color:grey">Optional</span> <br> A cuatom template json file path, Please refer to the default prompt template for modification.
+ <span id="jump">`--template_path`</span> string <span style="color:grey">Optional</span> <br> A cuatom template json file path, Please refer to the default prompt template for modification.
 You can define the position of instruction at the beginning or end, define the content of instruction, arrange the output of the model to be evaluated, and specify output formats.
 Currently, only JSON format parsing or score mode separated by spaces are supported as output formats.
-For example: {"A":0,"B": 0.1} or 0 0.1.
+For example: {"A":0,"B": 0.1} or 0 0.1.<br>
+Would use the template provided below if there is no specific one available.
 ```json
 {
     "eval_without_target_instruction": "Please solve the [Question] independently to obtain the [Correct answer], and then evaluate and comment each [Candidate answer] based on the [Correct answer].
 Finally, output all [Candidate answers] scores (0-1) in a summary format of {\"number\": \"score\"}, e.g, {\"A\": \"0.2\", \"B\": \"0.8\"}",